 Earthquake Memorial Day 7 December

-Most hotels have dedicated nonsmoking floors or rooms and a small but slowly growing number of cafes and restaurants have dedicated nonsmoking sections.
+- Smoking Most hotels have dedicated nonsmoking floors or rooms and a few have outlawed smoking altogether.
+A growing number of cafes and restaurants have dedicated nonsmoking sections.
 There has been talk about restrictions on smoking coming to Yerevan, but nothing has come to fruition as yet.

 - SIM cards are easily purchased from VivaCell (www.mts.am), Ucom (www.ucom.am) and Beeline (http://beeline.am) shops; bring your passport.
-Unlimited data for 30 days costs around AMD6000; calls and texts average AMD5 to numbers from the same company and AMD15 to numbers from competition companies.
+Ten GB of data for 30 days costs around AMD6000; calls and texts average AMD5 to numbers from the same company and AMD15 to numbers from competition companies.
 An international text averages AMD20.